samcwiley/pibroxide/docs/README.md

-# pibroxide: A Rust Bagpipe Rosetta Stone
+# pibroxide: A Rusty Bagpipe Rosetta Stone

 ## Motivation and Goals